vsukhor/mitoSim/README.md

 2. cmake-independent Makefiles are available for a more targeted manulal build.
     Please make sure to build the utility library separately, before building the executable.
-    Their use is straightforward, detailes are given in the initial parts of the makefiles.
+    Their use is straightforward, detailed instructions are given in the initial parts of the makefiles.

 Static linking is a default, so the executable can then be copied to another directory if necessary.